-A CNA is conducted for Medicaid members eligible for managed care who are identified through the HRA as having significant health conditions and risk indicators signifying the potential need for Level 2 or Level 3 Care Coordination.
+A CNA is conducted for Medicaid Mmembers eligible for managed care who are identified through the HRA as having significant health conditions and risk indicators signifying the potential need for Level 2 or Level 3 Care Coordination.
 The MCO shall schedule a CNA within fourteen (14) Calendar Days of completion of the HRA and complete the CNA within thirty (30) Calendar Days of completion of the HRA unless the member is in a model approved for delegated care coordination functions with other State approved guidelines.

-Members who are identified as not needing a comprehensive needs assessment shall be monitored by the care coordination unit quarterly through predictive modeling software and available utilization and claims data to identify a Member's current and emergency needs related to a potential need for increased care coordination.
+Members who are identified as not needing a comprehensive needs assessment shall be monitored by the MCO care coordination unit quarterly through predictive modeling software and available utilization and claims data to determine if the Member had a change in health status and is in need of a HRA or CNA.identify a Member's current and emergency needs related to a potential need for increased care coordination.

-For members who reside in a nursing facility, rather than conduct a CNA, the MCO shall ensure the MDS is completed and collect supplemental information related to Behavioral Health needs and the Member's interest in receiving Home and Community Based Services (HCBS).
+For members who reside in a nursing facility, rather than conduct a CNA, the MCO shall ensure the Minimum Data Set (MDS) is completed and collect supplemental information related to Behavioral Health needs and the Member's interest in receiving Community Benefit Services.

-The CNA will assess the Member's physical, behavioral health, and long-term care needs; identify potential risks and provide social and cultural information.
+For Members who have indicators that may warrant a nursing facility level of care, the MCO care coordinator shall conduct and in-person, in-home CNA at the Member's primary residence.
+The MCO care coordinator shall use the New Mexico Medicaid Nursing Facility Level of Care Criteria and Instructions to determine nursing facility level of care (NF LOC) for Members.
+The CNA will assess the Member's physical, behavioral health, and long term care needs; identify potential risks and provide social and cultural information.
 The results of the CNA will be used to create the care plan which is based on the member's assessed needs and may also include a functional assessment, if applicable.

-The CNA is the sole responsibility of the MCO care coordinator unless delegated to a HSD approved designee.
+The CNA is the sole responsibility of the MCO care coordinator unless delegated to a HSD has approved a delegation modeldesignee.

 CNAs must be performed through the utilization of an assessment tool that has been approved by HSD for assessing the Member's medical/physical health, behavioral health, long term care and social needs.
 The assessment tool may include the identification of targeted needs related to improving health, functional outcomes, or quality of life outcomes (e.g., related to targeted health education, pharmacy management, or increasing and/or maintaining functional abilities, including provision of covered services).
-Any changes to the assessment tool must be approved by HSD thirty (30) calendar days prior to use by the MCO or HSD approved designee.
+Any changes to the assessment tool must be approved by HSD thirty (30) calendar days prior to use by the MCO or its delegate.
+HSD approved designee.
 The comprehensive needs assessment must be conducted by a primary care coordinator, employed by the MCO or HSD approved designee.
 While additional partnership with community health workers, community health representatives, community behavioral health representatives and other advocates is encouraged, the comprehensive needs assessment is the sole responsibility of the MCO care coordinator or HSD approved designee.